gabesullice/drocker/README.md

 # The above will prompt you for a drupal version, either "7" or "8".

 # Now that you have the skeleton, you need a Drupal root in a subdirectory named "docroot" (this is configurable).
-# For an existing project:
+# For an existing project, run:
 git clone <your git upstream> ./docroot
-# For a new project:
+# For a new project, run:
-drush dl --drupal-project-rename=docroot drupal
+./vendor/drocker/command/drocker bootstrap
 ```

 From here, you will have a basic Dockerfile and docker-compose.yml ready to go.
 You can make any modifications you need for your project in those, like extra shared volumes, overwriting `robots.txt`, etc.